Yori300k/cloud-engineer-portfolio/15-terraform-modules-eks/README.md

 **Impact:** A second full environment now stands up from twelve lines of config with zero duplicated code.
 A deleted pod is replaced in seconds with no human involved.
 Cluster and workload metrics are visible in minutes, and the first thing they revealed was ~20x over-provisioning on memory — the exact category of waste that inflates cloud bills.

 **Learning:** Modules and Helm charts are the same instinct at different layers — one master copy, versioned, so improvements don't break consumers.
 Managed Kubernetes hands you a control plane, not a free pass: the nodes, the networking, and the security posture are still yours.
 And a cluster will happily create cloud resources your IaC doesn't know about — which means teardown order is part of the design, not an afterthought.

+I'd modularize the most-duplicated piece first, prove it on the lowest-stakes environment, then migrate the rest